 Staff have a duty of care to take reasonable steps to prevent reasonably foreseeable harm to students.
 This includes supporting and responding to the health care needs of all students.
-Refer to the department’s policy on Duty of Care for further information.
+Refer to the department’s policy on for further information.

 Development of a local health care needs policy